xymatic/dos/README.md

 ### Abstract Classes

-Classes that cannot be instanciated using new -- they can contain interface methods.
+Classes that cannot be instantiated using new -- they can contain interface methods.

 ```javascript
 dos.$abstract(ns, "AbstractClass", { /* ... */ });